How to Plan and Run a Content Strategy Alignment Workshop

 - Specific problems or opportunities that can be addressed by the project

-Really, anything that you anticipate your strategy recommendations having an impact on is worth trying to address in the workshop.
+Really, anything you anticipate your strategy recommendations having an impact on is worth trying to address in the workshop.
 Remember, this is your opportunity to make participants feel like they’ve contributed to the eventual outcomes.

 When should I lead an alignment workshop?